Leslie Madsen-Brooks is a professor, public historian, poet, and artist.

 Leslie’s research has been similarly diverse.
 Her interest in science centers led to research into the intersection of gender and science centers, which in turn led to a dissertation on the roles women scientists played in shaping U.S. natural history institutions—primarily the Smithsonian and museums, gardens, and zoos in California—between 1880 and 1960.
 She is currently researching women’s contributions to the public understanding of California horticulture from the late 19th through the late 20th centuries.

 Despite the backward-looking focus of her research, Leslie is also interested in how digital technologies—and especially mobile devices—can democratize learning and engage broader audiences with science and history.
-She is the founder of the fledgling, not-quite-yet-launched Boise Wiki, and she blogs occasionally at several sites, including Museum Blogging, Doing History, and The Multicultural Toybox.
+She is the founder of the fledgling, not-quite-yet-launched Boise Wiki, and she blogs occasionally at several sites, including The Clutter Museum (her personal blog), Museum Blogging and The Multicultural Toybox.
+She twice served as a Mobile Learning Scholar at Boise State University (in 2011 and 2012), and in 2012-2014, she co-directed the university’s first effort to integrate mobile learning across an academic program—in this case, the History department’s Master of Applied Historical Research.
+In 2013-2014, she SERVED as the university’s inaugural Digital Arts and Humanities Fellow, under the auspices of the Boise State Arts and Humanities Institute.